natict/linux-metrics/docs/cpu-ctxt.md

 ### Recall: Linux Process Context Switches
 A mechanism to store current process *state* ie. Registers, Memory maps, Kernel structs (eg. TSS in 32bit), and load another (or a new one).
 Context switches are usually computationally expensive (although optimization exist), yet inevitable.
 For example, they are used to allow multi-tasking (eg. preemption), and to switch between user and kernel modes.

+Interprocess context switches are classified as *voluntary* or *involuntary*.
+A voluntary context switch occurs when a thread blocks because it requires a resource that is unavailable.
+An involuntary context switch takes place when a thread executes for the duration of its time slice or when the system identifies a higher-priority thread to run.

 ### Task CS1: Context Switches

 1. Execute `vmstat 2` in a session (#1) and write down the current context switch rate (`cs` field)